nycanshu/ceph/backend/README.md

-# MinIO Express Server - User Authentication & Bucket Management
+# MinIO Express Server - Secure User-Specific Bucket Access

-A simplified Express.js server for MinIO operations with user authentication and bucket management.
-Users can sign up, login, and create their own buckets with proper isolation.
+A secure Express.js backend for MinIO that provides multi-user authentication, user-specific bucket management, and strict bucket-level access control.
+Each user can only access their own buckets, enforced by MinIO bucket policies.
+The backend uses JWT authentication, PostgreSQL (via Prisma), and MinIO admin credentials for all operations.

 ## 🏗️ Architecture

-This project follows a **simplified MVC pattern** with authentication:

 ```
 backend/